Bruce Beall – Director of Rowing & Varsity Boys Coach

 Olivia has coached for BIR for five summer seasons.
 She has had the privilege of working with BIR’s Learn to Row groups, the Masters, and both Novice and Varsity girls.
 While her love of rowing is intense, Olivia finds teaching and coaching to be even more rewarding.
 She is grateful to the BIR community for helping her to achieve her goals.
 Olivia likes that, among the many life lessons that rowing offers, rowing teaches the qualities of selfless teamwork, technical precision, and perseverance.

 David grew up on Bainbridge Island.
-He attended the Madrona Waldorf School, which was founded on the island, and spent his senior year at Bainbridge High School.
-He joined BIR his senior year as a Novice rower with no prior rowing experience, and after 3 weeks under the coaching of both Bruce Beall and Tim Goss, was recruited to row at the University of Washington.
+He attended the Madrona Waldorf School (which was founded on the island), and spent his senior year at Bainbridge High School.
+He joined BIR his senior year as a Novice rower with no prior rowing experience, and after 3 intensive weeks under the coaching of both Bruce Beall and Tim Goss, was immediately recruited to row at the University of Washington.
 He rowed for 2 years at UW and then decided to take time off from school.
-During that time off he coached the BIR 2014 summer program alongside fellow BIR alum and UW rower James Erving, and became Bruce’s assistant for the remainder of the season.

-Tom was President of the BIR Board from 2010 to 2013.
-He is currently serving on the Board as liaison with the City of Bainbridge Island for the Rowing Center.
+Tom was President of the Bainbridge Island Rowing Board from 2010 to 2013.
+He currently serves on the Board as the liaison with the City of Bainbridge Island for the new Stan Pocock Legacy Rowing Center.

 When not on the water or in the boatyard, Tom can be found chasing fish with a fly rod, singing with the Bainbridge Chorale, making a mess (and good food) in the kitchen, and trying to keep the forest at bay from the house.